Want to add thousands of emails to your list every month, like we do:

-Step 3: Design your pop-up with a countdown timer to trigger scarcity:
+Step 3: Go to the Design tab of your form and add a Countdown timer to trigger scarcity:

 Set the countdown time to be 15 minutes or less.
 Any longer and the customer is more likely to think they will come back in a few minutes and then forget, leaving forever.

-Step 5: Set the display rules to only show the pop-up in the Shopping Cart.
-When this is set up, the pop-up will show immediately on your shopping cart page:
+Step 5: In the Visibility tab set the Display Rules to only show the form in the shopping cart.
+When this is set up, the form will show immediately on your shopping cart page:

-Press “Save”, Toggle the campaign on, and you’ve got yourself a sales getting, emailing scoring, scarcity driven machine.
+Press Publish, and you’ve got yourself a sales getting, emailing scoring, scarcity driven machine.

-The Hack: Increase your traffic by asking your visitors to share your content - in a way that makes it far more difficult for them to say no to.
+The Hack: Increase your traffic by asking your visitors to share your content - in a way that makes it far more difficult for them to say no.

 The easiest way to drive more traffic to your website is to increase the amount of social shares your content gets.